mzmine/mzmine_documentation/docs/workflows/simsef/simsef_workflow.md

 ## Requirements

 - access to timsTOF fleX instrument
-- access to
+- access to either of:
-  - the prototypic timsControl 4.1/5.0 with the prm-MALDI option (contact your Bruker representative)
+  - the prototypic timsControl 4.1/5.0with the prm-MALDI option (contact your Bruker representative)
   - timsControl 5.1 with prmMALDI enabled (contact your Bruker representative)
+  - timsControl 6.1 (prmMALDI released)
 - [Download](https://github.com/SteffenHeu/simsef_py/releases) SIMSEF acquisition tool for the respective timsControl version

 ## Procedure